This post was updated on July 7, 2022.

 - Can you manage the access of your team?

-Staff overtime during implementation comes into play when the CRM implementation process requires hands-on support from the vendor company.
-This staff could take their time and end up charging you 1.5 – 2x the price to get it done.
+Staff overtime during implementation comes into play when the CRM implementation process requires a customer service team from the vendor company.
+This staff could take their time and end up charging you nearly double the price to get it done.

-Minimum contract terms almost never come out during the pricing or negotiation talks unless you specifically ask.
-Some common CRM contract pitfalls include:
+Minimum contract terms rarely come out during pricing or negotiation talks unless you specifically ask.
+Some common CRM contract pitfalls (and things to ask for) include:

 - Is the fee based on the number of CRM users or total employees?

 - Is your contract set for automatic renewal or upgrade?